SemihTut/ShoppingWebsiteProject/README.md

 ```
 -> target -> cucumber-html-reports > overview-steps.html (open with chrome option)
 ```
-2-) Second type of report, the project is run from Runner class, a Cucumber Report link is created in the IDE console automatically.
+2-) Second type of report, the project is run from CukesRunner class, a Cucumber Report link is created in the IDE console automatically.
 ```
 Sample link -> View your Cucumber Report at: (Works 24 hours later than it will delete automatically)
 ```